Quality handcrafted leather masks since 1985

 A page from the book Masks showing Benda's unusual technique.

-I first became interested in Benda a few years ago when I learned of his book, which is somewhat rare and therefore hard to find.
+I first became interested in Benda several years ago when I learned of his book, which is somewhat rare and therefore hard to find.
 I now own three copies, including one that is inscribed and autographed by Benda.
 His masks are even rarer - only a few hundred were made by Benda in his lifetime.
 I held a fond, wistful desire to discover and own one of his masks, but the only versions I could find were either well beyond my means at the time, or not for sale.

-Through an odd set of quirky circumstances, in the Spring of 2003 I happened to be on eBay, in a rare visit after months of not browsing their listings.
+Through an odd set of quirky circumstances, in the Spring of 2003 I happened to be on eBay.
+It was a rare visit after months of not browsing their listings.
 About to sign off, I randomly did a search on Benda's name hoping perhaps to find a magazine article or illustration.
 To my complete amazement, one of Benda's masks had been listed only hours before!
 It was on a five-day listing, and if I hadn't looked when I did I would never have known of the offering.
 I emailed the seller, did a bit of research and eventually became the winner bidder of Helenka.

 "Helenka" 1946 by W. T. Benda (front view) "Helenka" 1946 by W. T. Benda (3/4 view)